bitrise-io/devcenter/_articles/en/team-management/organizations/managing-apps.md

 2. On **Create New App** page, make sure that the organization account is selected in the dropdown menu.

    ![](/img/create-new-app-organization-selected.png)
 3. Proceed with adding a new app as usual!
-It will be owned by the organization.
+It will be owned by the Organization.

-## Transferring apps to an organization
+## Transferring apps to an Organization

-When you create an organization, you get a prompt for transferring apps from the account that you are logged in with to the organization.
+When you create an Organization, you get a prompt for transferring apps from the account that you are logged in with to the Organization.
 However, if you skipped that step, you can do it on our website at any time you wish.

 You have two options to transfer app ownership.

-* Several apps can be transferred at the same time from the organization profile.
+* Several apps can be transferred at the same time from the Organization profile.
 * Any given app can be transferred from the app's **Team** tab.

-App ownership can be transferred **from** an organization to another account on the app's **Team** tab.
-Only organization owners can do this.
+App ownership can be transferred **from** an Organization to another account on the app's **Team** tab.
+Only Organization owners can do this.

-### Transferring apps from the organization profile
+### Transferring apps from the Organization profile

-1. Sign in with an account that is a member of the organization and open the account's profile page.
+1. Sign in with an account that is a member of the Organization and open the account's profile page.
-2. Go to your organization's profile page: click **Switch Profile** on the top left corner and select the organization you need.
+2. Go to your Organization's profile page: click **Switch Profile** on the top left corner and select the Organization you need.

    ![](/img/switch-profile-1.jpg)
 3. On the left, select **Apps** from the menu options.